The Basics of The Next Generation Air Traffic System – NextGen

 Specific NextGen Components

-- SWIM: System-Wide Information Management is a program that the FAA developed to better manage information over many different channels.
+System-Wide Information Management is a program that the FAA developed to manage information over many different channels better.
 SWIM will also control the standardization and security of modern data.

-- Low-Visibility Operations: NextGen includes improvements to low-visibility operations with the use of Heads-Up Display (HUDs), Enhanced Flight Vision System (EFVS) and Ground Based Augmentation System Landing System III, which will provide a way for aircraft to auto-land in low-visibility conditions.
+NextGen includes improvements to low-visibility operations with the use of Heads-Up Display (HUDs), Enhanced Flight Vision System (EFVS), and Ground-Based Augmentation System Landing System III which will provide a way for aircraft to auto-land in low-visibility conditions.

-- Flight Deck Enhancements: Cockpit improvements will come through TIS-B and FIS-B services for traffic and weather updates in the cockpit, EFBs, which provide a multitude of information in electronic format, and Synthetic Vision Systems, which provide external topography information to the cockpit.
-Also, Airborne Access to SWIM (AAtS) will provide flight crews real-time access to SWIM.
-Another program called Airborne Collision Avoidance System (ACAS-X) will operate like TCAS, but with less nuisance alarms.
+Cockpit improvements will come through TIS-B and FIS-B services for traffic and weather updates in the cockpit, EFBs, which provide a multitude of information in electronic format, and Synthetic Vision Systems, which provide external topography information to the cockpit.
+Also, Airborne Access to SWIM (AAtS) will provide flight crews with real-time access to SWIM.
+Another program called Airborne Collision Avoidance System (ACAS-X) will operate like TCAS, but with fewer nuisance alarms.

-- Collaborative Air Traffic Management Technologies (CATMT): CATMT is a fancy acronym for teamwork and data-sharing among air traffic managers to make improvements to aircraft routes, route planning and investigation of delays.
+CATMT is a fancy acronym for teamwork and data-sharing among air traffic managers to make improvements to aircraft routes, route planning, and investigation of delays.

-- AIRE: AIRE stands for Atlantic Interoperability Initiative to Reduce Emissions, and is an international cooperative program between the United States and European Commission to work toward environmentally friendly solutions in aviation.
+AIRE stands for Atlantic Interoperability Initiative to Reduce Emissions and is an international cooperative program between the United States and European Commission to work toward environmentally friendly solutions in aviation.